Joint Audio and Speech Understanding

-\textbf{LTU-AS understands the world by combing audio and speech information}: In example 1, \texttt{LTU-AS} correctly identifies the job of the speaker as a basketball coach because the spoken text is about instructing while bouncing basketballs are heard in the background.
+As shown in Table~\ref{tab:open_res}, \textbf{LTU-AS understands the world by combing audio and speech information}: In example 1, \texttt{LTU-AS} correctly identifies the job of the speaker as a basketball coach because the spoken text is about instructing while bouncing basketballs are heard in the background.
 Without understanding the spoken text, the speaker could be a basketball player, while without understanding the audio, the speaker could be a football coach.
-Similarly, in example 2, \texttt{LTU-AS} knows the speaker is anxious because of spoken content and expresses concern about public speaking while the speaker speaks fast with a high pitch. \textbf{LTU-AS exhibits remarkable reasoning ability and connects sounds to actions}: In Sample 2, \texttt{LTU-AS} can provide suggestions to the speaker based on his situation; in Sample 3, \texttt{LTU-AS} can suggest a title for the music, and does not recommend to play it in a primary school because the lyrics and music tone are not suitable for children; in Sample 4, \texttt{LTU-AS} not only correctly extracts the information about the boarding platform and transfer line, but also suggests boarding the next train when we hear the announcement.
-All these demonstate \texttt{LTU-AS} can not only listen, but also think and understand.
+Similarly, in example 2, \texttt{LTU-AS} knows the speaker is anxious because of spoken content and expresses concern about public speaking while the speaker speaks fast with a high pitch. \textbf{LTU-AS exhibits emerging reasoning ability and connects sounds to actions}: In Sample 2, \texttt{LTU-AS} can provide suggestions to the speaker based on his situation; in Sample 3, \texttt{LTU-AS} can suggest a title for the music, and does not recommend to play it in a primary school because the lyrics and music tone are not suitable for children; in Sample 4, \texttt{LTU-AS} not only correctly extracts the information about the boarding platform and transfer line, but also suggests boarding the next train when we hear the announcement.
+All these demonstrate \texttt{LTU-AS} can comprehend the input audio and speech.

 \squeezeup\squeezeup